Nicholasvp/Nicholasvp/README.md

 ## 👋 Hi, I’m Nicholas Pinheiro

 ## 👤About
-I'm a flutter developer who wants to advance his career </br>
+I'm a software engineer who wants to advance his career </br>
 Expand my skills and knowledge, </br>
 Taking on more complex and challenging projects, </br>
 <div>